CIVIC: Intelligent characterisation of the veracity of the information related to COVID-19

 This project is funded by BBVA Foundation in the context of an extraordinary grant call that comprises a total of 2.7 million euros to study diverse facets of the COVID-19 pandemic.

-Universities working on CIVIC
+Universities and other entities working on CIVIC

 Applied Intelligence and Data Analysis research group (AI+DA)